n13eho/CalciferCompiler/README.md

     ctest
     ```

-    same for the sysy performance test
+    same for the sysy performance tests